Lee Hyun-wook: Career

 In 2020, Lee appeared in the films Secret Zoo and #Alive.
 He then played a missionary in the first three episodes of The Good Detective.
 He was also cast in his first main role in a television series, playing a lieutenant in the military thriller Search.
 In 2021, Lee starred in the romantic-comedy She Would Never Know alongside Won Jin-ah and Rowoon.
 He also starred in the highly anticipated tvN drama Mine as the husband of actress Lee Bo-young's character.
 He also appeared in the TVING Original movie Shark: The Beginning as Hyun Woo-yong and will reprise his role in the follow-up web series, Shark: The Storm.
 At the 58th Baeksang Arts Awards, Lee was nominated for Best Supporting Actor in a Korean drama for his role as Han Ji-yong in Mine.
 In 2022, Lee starred in the Netflix original series Remarriage & Desires as one of the main characters.

-He played Kim Beom-min, Kim Chun-chu's eldest son and Kim Yoo-shin's maternal grandfather, in KBS2's new epic drama "Moonmu," which is scheduled to premiere in 2026.
+In 2025, he starred in TvN's historical melodrama The Queen Who Crowns wherein he portrayed Lee Bang-won, Queen Wongyeong's husband and the third king of Joseon.